Brook Farm Inn’s History

 “Give me your tired, your poor,

 The wretched refuse of your teeming shore,

 I lift my lamp by the golden door.”

 Whittenham sold the home to Charles Bleyman, an upholsterer, in 1914 for $2,800.
 In the next four decades, it changed hands several times, but continued to be occupied as a private home until 1949.
 At that time, 15 Hawthorne Street began its new incarnation when it was purchased by Lena and Max Rosenberg and re-named the Shadowood Inn.
 The menu at the inn, expertly made by Lena Rosenberg, became a local legend.
-In a 1950s newspaper article touting Tanglewood and the Berkshires, Mrs. Rosenberg was described as the “virtuoso of the kitchen … unquestionably the Beethoven of the Blintz.”
+In a 1950’s newspaper article touting Tanglewood and the Berkshires, Mrs. Rosenberg was described as the “virtuoso of the kitchen … unquestionably the Beethoven of the Blintz.”
 A rate card from that era offers rooms at the weekly rate of $55, or $10 per day.
-Rumor suggests Leonard Bernstein cooked at the inn and probably played the piano.
+Rumor suggests Leonard Bernstein spent time at the inn and likely played the piano.

 In the 1970’s, the Shadowood Inn was purchased by Ruth Backes, a direct descendant of Ralph Waldo Emerson, who was involved in the original Brook Farm, a utopian cooperative community founded in West Roxbury, M.A. in the 1840’s.
 To honor that history, Backes changed the name of this Lenox MA inn to the Brook Farm Inn.

 A number of owners succeeded Ruth Backes.
 In 2001, Brook Farm Inn was purchased by Linda and Phil Halpern, your current hosts.
 They built the carriage house in 2003, naming that building Shadowood to honor the former name.